Left: Photo Courtesy of Noor Jones-Bey Right: Photo of Nnaemeka Ekwelum by Justin Barbin

 In this participatory workshop, educators Noor Jones-Bey and Nnaemeka Ekwelum will share how art making holds space for feeling, rest, and discovery in their work with youth.
 As scholar artists and educators with experience working in public schools and juvenile justice centers, Jones-Bey and Ekwelum will reflect on creating BIPOC-centered space for artmaking as a practice of abolition and healing justice.
 This workshop will flow between personal experience, shared practices, and meditations on expanding notions of art and who can be an artist.

 New Museum will present this participatory workshop via Zoom.
-Capacity is limited and registration is required.
-Register here.
+The workshop is at capacity and registration is closed.

 This workshop is part of the New Museum’s annual Convening for Contemporary Art, Education, and Social Justice.
 This year the online convening focuses on the interconnected roles of arts and healing justice in education.
 For more, see the related program A Conversation on Youth, Arts, and Healing Justice: Aimee Meredith Cox and Noor Jones-Bey on December 4.